souldern/souldern.github.io/home/announcements/bicester-bee-bus-2024.md

 # BICESTER BEE

-More buses for rural areas — buzzing around
+More buses for rural areas.

-Bicester.
-ABILITY to commence three new timetabled services in the Bicester area.
+ABILITY to commence three new
+timetabled services in the Bicester area.